grom358/drupal-procedural-to-object-oriented/slides.md

 * The essence of the Mediator Pattern is to "Define an object that encapsulates how a set of objects interact"
 * Mediator promotes loose coupling by keeping objects from referring to each other explicitly, and it lets you vary their interaction independently.
-* Drupal 8 event system follows this patternß http://goo.gl/3uPKMx
+* Drupal 8 event system follows this pattern http://goo.gl/3uPKMx

 Note: